ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ### Chaos Kong (deprecated or not publicaly released)

 At the very top of the Simian Army hierarchy, Chaos Kong drops a full AWS "Region".
-Though rare, loss of an entire region does happen and Chaos Kong simulates a systems response and recovery to this type of event.
+Though rare, loss of an entire region does happen, and Chaos Kong simulates a systems response and recovery to this type of event.

 ### Chaos Gorilla (deprecated or not publicaly released)